octagon-software/rtttl/src/site/markdown/index.md

 Simpsons:d=4,o=5,b=160:32p,c.6,e6,f#6,8a6,g.6,e6,c6,8a,8f#,8f#,8f#,2g

 This file describes a ringtone whose name is 'Simpsons'.
-The control section sets the beats per minute at 160, the default note length as 4, and the default scale as Octave 5.
+The control section sets the quarterNoteBeats per minute at 160, the default note length as 4, and the default scale as Octave 5.
 <RTX file> := <name> ":" [<control section>] ":" <tone-commands>